getgauge/docs.gauge.org/overview.rst

     * And used the <parameter> in a step.

-The above concept can be invoked and a value can be passed to the concept against <parameter> at the time of invocation.
+The above concept can be invoked and a value can be passed to the concept against :highlighted-syntax:`<parameter>` at the time of invocation.

 .. code-block:: gauge

     * A sample concept that takes a "dummy value"

+.. cssclass:: note
-| Note
+| Note:
 | Refer to this example_inline_table for illustration on how table cell values can be referred using dynamic parameters.

 Table Parameters